-Research has shown that in the post-Second World War period in New Zealand, under the first-past-the-post electoral system, the level of disproportionality was 11%.
-This is a measure of the different shares of the seats won by political parties in Parliament in comparison with their shares of the votes in elections.
+In the post-Second World War period in New Zealand, under the first-past-the-post electoral system, the level of disproportionality was 11%.
+This is a measure of the disparity between the share of seats won by political parties and the share of votes they received.
 The New Zealand figure was high by international standards.

 More British than Britain

-A major analysis of the world’s electoral systems, Rein Taagepera and Matthew Soberg Shugart’s Seats and votes, noted in 1989 that ‘New Zealand is in some ways more British than Britain in its adherence to single-seat plurality elections and the two-party system that often goes with them.’1 However, since the adoption of the German system of MMP no one has suggested that New Zealand has become more German than Germany.
+A major analysis of the world’s electoral systems, Rein Taagepera and Matthew Soberg Shugart’s Seats and votes, noted in 1989 that ‘New Zealand is in some ways more British than Britain in its adherence to single-seat plurality elections and the two-party system that often goes with them.’1 Since the adoption of the German system of MMP, no one has suggested that New Zealand has become more German than Germany.

 Proportionality under MMP

-In contrast, the disproportionality figure for New Zealand under the mixed-member proportional representation system (MMP) has been far lower.
+In contrast, the disproportionality figure for New Zealand under the mixed-member proportional (MMP) system has been far lower.
 In the six MMP elections up to 2011, the degree of disproportionality averaged less than 3%.

-In the first seven MMP elections in New Zealand to 2014, no single party won more than half the seats in Parliament.
-All the governments formed under MMP during the period from 1996 to 2011 had been coalition governments – more often than not, minority governments (with less than 50% of the seats in Parliament).
-At the same time, however, every MMP government in New Zealand was led by one or other of the major political parties: National (1996–99 and 2008–) and Labour (1999–2008).
-Furthermore, no MMP government had lost a parliamentary vote of no confidence.
+In the first eight MMP elections in New Zealand to 2017, no single party won more than half the seats in Parliament.
+All the governments formed under MMP since 1996 had been coalition governments – more often than not, minority governments (with less than 50% of the seats in Parliament).
+At the same time, however, every MMP government in New Zealand was led by one of the two major parties: National (1996–99 and 2008–17) and Labour (1999–2008, 2017–).
+By early 2020, no MMP government had lost a parliamentary vote of no confidence.

 Kicking the tyres